-The Nu-World Share Incentive Trust (the trust) was established in March 1994.
-In terms of the trust deed, the aggregate number of ordinary shares in the capital of the company, which may be made available for purposes of the trust, shall not exceed 15% of the company's issued share capital, being 1 912 500 shares.
-The aggregate number of shares in respect of which any employee may hold options in terms of the scheme is 1 million shares.
+The Nu-World Share Incentive Trust ("the trust") was established in March 1993.
+In terms of the trust deed, the aggregate number of ordinary shares in the capital of the company, which may be made available for purposes of the trust, shall not exceed 10% of the company's issued share capital.
 The trust requires a minimum of two trustees.
-The current trustees are Messrs R Kinross, D Piaray and J M Judin.
+The current trustees are Messrs R. Kinross, D. Piaray and J. M. Judin.
 No trustee is a beneficiary of the trust.